robertburke2/robertburke2/README.md

->Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
+>Most good programmers do programming not because they expect to get paid <br />
+or get adulation by the public, <br />
+but because it is fun to program.
 >
 >  – Linus Torvalds